wasabi315/wasabi315.github.io/src/content/works/en/lazy/index.md

   return rnfList(ns);
 });

-// Infinitely prints Fibonacci numbers
+// Prints Fibonacci numbers
 Evaluate(main);
 ```

-For more examples, check out the [repository](https://github.com/wasabi315/lazy/tree/main/examples).
+For more examples including the tarai function and Tardis monad, check out the [repository](https://github.com/wasabi315/lazy/tree/main/examples).

 ## API

-To define a lazy computation, use the `Fun`, `Con`, `Case`, and `Thunk` constructors.
-Then, evaluate the computation using the `Evaluate` function.
+In lazy.js, lazy computations can be built using the `Fun`, `Con`, `Case`, and `Thunk` constructors.
+The resulting computation can then be evaluated using the `Evaluate` function.
 A set of functions is provided in `prelude.js` for convenience, including list operations and arithmetic operations.

 ### `Fun`